 A programme of local exhibitions, events and screenings has been developed to accompany the project.
 Videos and images relating to each encounter can be found under each section.

 What does the world of work mean to Scots today?
-Coinciding with the fortieth anniversary of the Upper Clyde Shipbuilders’ Work-in of 1971-72, present-day Clydesiders were inspired by Jimmy Reid’s ideas and oratory to create a dramatic community performance next to the site of John Brown’s Shipyard in Clydebank.
+Coinciding with the fortieth anniversary of the Upper Clyde Shipbuilders’ Work-in of 1971-72, present-day Clydesiders were inspired by Jimmy Reid’s ideas and oratory to create a dramatic community performance next to the site of the former John Brown’s Shipyard in Clydebank.

 Scotland changed forever after the Act of Union, or did it?
 Contemporary Highlanders, including students, army veterans and new recruits explored the Union’s legacy and the implications of the rebellions against it, by forging metal emblems to represent their present-day identities.

 Project led by artist Catherine Weir

 St. Columba’s conversion of the Picts to Christianity is one of the turning points of Scottish history.
 Young people on Skye investigated sites on the island associated with the Saint’s mission and assessed the nature of their own belief and the presence of faith in society today.